-Recollecting Performance includes garments from the collections of performance artists from the 70s and early 80s whose work explored race, gender, and politics.
-The garments range from boyscout uniforms worn by the Kipper Kids and a dress worn by Eleanor Antin’s famed ballerina persona, Eleanora Antinova.
+Recollecting Performance includes garments from the collections of performance artists from the 70s and early 80s whose work explored race, viagra approved gender, page and politics.
+The garments range from boyscout uniforms worn by the Kipper Kids and a dress worn by Eleanor Antin’s famed ballerina persona, ampoule Eleanora Antinova.
 These garments are sculptural notations by the artists, recording identity issues of the time in performance art, and that forever changed thinking about the role of the body in art.

 Curated by Ellina Kevorkian, the exhibition features garments worn by artists such as Eleanor Antin, Jacki Apple, Ed Bereal, Bob and Bob, Nancy Buchanan, Kim Jones, The Kipper Kids, Hirokazu Kosaka, Suzanne Lacy, Paul McCarthy, Senga Nengudi, Richard Newton, Sisters of Survival, Barbara T. Smith, Johanna Went, John White and Robert Wilhite.